paulkernfeld/global-data-in-rust/README.md

 ## `const` vs. `static` vs. `let`

-`const` and `static` are the "most global" because you can access it from _literally_(?) anywhere in your program.
+`const` and `static` are the "most global" because you can access them from _literally_(?) anywhere in your program.
+Data declared as `const` and `static`.

 `static` gives you the ability to mutate the variable, and a single unique address in memory.
 If you're working with FFI or pointers, this may be better than `const` because "References to the same constant are not necessarily guaranteed to refer to the same memory address for this reason." ([TRPL 1st ](https://doc.rust-lang.org/1.29.2/book/first-edition/const-and-static.html))

-With `let`, you might not need to annotate the type of your data.
-Consider closures or types that are incredibly complex.
-Depends if the data-loading mechanism understands the type of the data.
+With `let`, you might not need to annotate the type of your data (as long as the data-loading mechanism knows the type of the data that it is loading).
+This may be relevant for closures and types that are incredibly complex.

 ## Is heap allocation required?

-Heap allocation is convenient because you don't need to know the size of your data at compile time but it means that you can't use this method without an allocator.
+Heap allocation is convenient because you don't need to know the size of your data at compile time.
+However, it means that you can't use this method without an allocator.
+Avoiding heap allocations is most important in embedded programming, real-time systems, and really high-performance applications.

 ## When the app is deployed, does the data live in the app or in external files?